jordanbuschman/coen161_final/README.md

 login.php: A php script that handles logging in.
 Passes on the form results to check.php.

+addUser.php: Add a new user to the user table.
+(Make sure you already know that the fields are valid for entry!)

 check.php: Find a user with given username and password in the user table and return it as an array.
 Start a new session for that user.

 checkForUsername.php: To be used with AJAX.
 If a username (supplied in $_POST) is already in the user table, return F. Otherwise, return T.